Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Quality Diversity (QD)

-* https://quality-diversity.github.io/    (The content of this link is actively added/updated by Antoine Cully, Jean-Baptiste Mouret, and Stephane Doncieux.)
+* https://quality-diversity.github.io/    (The content on this website is actively added/updated by Antoine Cully, Jean-Baptiste Mouret, and Stephane Doncieux.)

 * Ecoffet, A., Huizinga, J., Lehman, J., Stanley, K.O. and Clune, J., 2021.
 First return, then explore.
 Nature, 590(7847), pp.580-586.